Shifted Autoencoders for Point Annotation Restoration in Object Counting: Experiments

 \subsection{Experimental results}

-Our experimental evaluation encompasses eleven publicly available datasets across three different domains: crowd counting, remote sensing object counting, and cell counting.
-Fig.~\ref{figure_qualitative_results} presents some qualitative results, illustrating the NAE's effectiveness in improving the consistency of point annotations for various object types.
-We perform quantitative comparisons by training existing methods with initial and refined annotations, respectively.
-As detailed in Sec.~\ref{sec:robustness}, we demonstrate the robustness of our NAE under conditions where extra noise is added to the initial annotations for crowd counting.
-Subsequent sections provide detailed quantitative comparisons for each of the three domains under normal situation.
+We conduct extensive object counting experiments on eleven publicly available datasets across three distinct domains: crowd counting, remote sensing object counting, and cell counting.
+Firstly, Fig.~\ref{figure: qualitative_results} presents some qualitative results of restored point annotation given by our SAE, illustrating the SAE's effectiveness in enhancing the consistency of point annotations for various object types.
+To further quantify SAE's effectiveness, we conduct quantitative comparisons in terms of object counting accuracy by training some existing counting methods (including both density-map-based and localization-based approaches) with initial annotations and restored annotations by SAE, respectively.
+The detailed quantitative comparison is given in the following.